Lantheus Holdings, Inc. (NASDAQ:LNTH) Director Heinz Christoph Maeusli Acquires 1,000 Shares

-Lantheus Holdings, Inc. (NASDAQ:LNTH) Director Heinz Christoph Maeusli bought 1,000 shares of the firm’s stock in a transaction that occurred on Friday, January 15th.
-The shares were purchased at an average cost of $15.80 per share, with a total value of $15,800.00.
-Following the purchase, the director now directly owns 9,211 shares of the company’s stock, valued at $145,533.80.
-The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
+Lantheus Holdings, Inc. (NASDAQ:LNTH) Director Heinz Christoph Maeusli acquired 1,000 shares of the stock in a transaction dated Friday, January 22nd.
+The stock was acquired at an average price of $15.29 per share, for a total transaction of $15,290.00.
+Following the completion of the transaction, the director now directly owns 10,211 shares of the company’s stock, valued at $156,126.19.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.

-Lantheus (NASDAQ:LNTH) last released its earnings results on Thursday, November 5th.
-The medical equipment provider reported $0.04 earnings per share for the quarter, topping the consensus estimate of ($0.06) by $0.10.
-The business had revenue of $88.50 million for the quarter, compared to the consensus estimate of $88.86 million.
-Lantheus had a net margin of 0.12% and a return on equity of 11.05%.
-The firm’s quarterly revenue was up 3.1% compared to the same quarter last year.
-During the same period last year, the firm posted $0.28 earnings per share.
-On average, analysts expect that Lantheus Holdings, Inc. will post 0.29 EPS for the current fiscal year.
+A number of equities research analysts recently commented on LNTH shares.
+Zacks Investment Research downgraded Lantheus from a “hold” rating to a “strong sell” rating in a research report on Tuesday, January 5th.
+Credit Suisse Group decreased their target price on Lantheus from $16.00 to $14.00 and set a “neutral” rating on the stock in a research report on Tuesday, December 29th.

-LNTH has been the subject of several research reports.
-Zacks Investment Research cut Lantheus from a “hold” rating to a “strong sell” rating in a research note on Tuesday, January 5th.
-Credit Suisse Group reduced their price objective on shares of Lantheus from $16.00 to $14.00 and set a “neutral” rating for the company in a research note on Tuesday, December 29th.
+A number of hedge funds have recently modified their holdings of LNTH.
+PNC Financial Services Group Inc. grew its stake in shares of Lantheus by 45.7% during the second quarter.
+PNC Financial Services Group Inc. now owns 3,271 shares of the medical equipment provider’s stock valued at $47,000 after buying an additional 1,026 shares during the last quarter.
+Vanguard Group Inc. grew its stake in shares of Lantheus by 59.3% during the second quarter.
+Vanguard Group Inc. now owns 4,948,464 shares of the medical equipment provider’s stock valued at $70,763,000 after buying an additional 1,842,942 shares during the last quarter.
+Bank of America Corp DE grew its stake in shares of Lantheus by 137.2% during the second quarter.
+Bank of America Corp DE now owns 168,379 shares of the medical equipment provider’s stock valued at $2,408,000 after buying an additional 97,399 shares during the last quarter.
+Great West Life Assurance Co.
+Can grew its stake in shares of Lantheus by 60.9% during the second quarter.
+Great West Life Assurance Co.
+Can now owns 81,870 shares of the medical equipment provider’s stock valued at $1,171,000 after buying an additional 30,981 shares during the last quarter.
+Finally, California State Teachers Retirement System grew its stake in shares of Lantheus by 69.9% during the second quarter.
+California State Teachers Retirement System now owns 98,971 shares of the medical equipment provider’s stock valued at $1,415,000 after buying an additional 40,705 shares during the last quarter.
+Institutional investors and hedge funds own 84.95% of the company’s stock.

 About Lantheus